skx/sysbox/README.md

 Examples are included where useful.

+## calc

+A simple calculator, which understands floating points, which `expr` never does.

+Portions of this code from [Porting Eval to Go](https://thorstenball.com/blog/2016/11/16/putting-eval-in-go/), by Thorsten Ball.
+(I expanded it to support parenthesis, for precedence, and the use of floating-point numbers rather than integers.)

 ## chronic

 The chronic command is ideally suited to wrap cronjobs, it runs the command you specify as a child process and hides the output produced __unless__ that process exits with a non-zero exit-code.